Kinkakuji Temple

 Kinkakuji Temple – The Golden Pavilion Kyoto

-To gain more insight into Kyoto’s fabulous temples and shrines – and find out which of them you should include in your Kyoto itinerary – besides The Golden Pavilion, you may also want to read 11 Must-See Temples and Shrines in Kyoto where you will get an introduction to some of the absolute top shrines in Kyoto.
+For more insight into Kyoto’s spectacular temples and shrines — and to find out which ones you should include in your Kyoto itinerary — besides the Golden Pavilion Temple (Golden Temple – Japan), you can also read 11 Must-See Temples and Shrines in Kyoto where you will get an introduction to some of the absolute top shrines in Kyoto.

 Read next: Would you like a hotel with a Japanese Onsen in Tokyo